-At the public bid opening the Director of Purchasing shall supply a bid opening attendance form; all representatives from the prospective bidders shall be required to sign in along with the representative from the requisitioning department and the Director of Purchasing.
+At the public bid opening the Purchasing Agent shall supply a bid opening attendance form; all representatives from the prospective bidders shall be required to sign in along with the representative from the requisitioning department and the Purchasing Agent.
 Any member of the general public that attends the bid opening merely for the purpose of observation is not required to sign in and their signature shall not be requested.